TanStack/router/docs/guide/route-paths.md

 - Provide fallbacks for error components or pending elements to child routes
 - Provide shared context to all child routes

-To create a layout route, define a route with an `id` property instead of a `path`:
+To create a pathless route, define a route with an `id` property instead of a `path`:

 ```tsx
 const rootRoute = new Route()